thekaushikls/SecondBrain/FleetingNotes/Organizing GH_Scripts/Organizing GH_Scripts.md

 * Hidden wires and relays for cleaning up.
 * Template with professional information can be used for companies.
 * Use Wire Injector plugin.
-* Use Telepathy Plugin.
+* Use Plugins:
+	1. Telepathy
-* Use Sunglasses Plugin.
+	2. Sunglasses
-* Use Bifocals Plugin.
+	3. Bifocals
+	4. SnappingGecko
+	5. Autograph
 * Use smaller monitor.

 ## SOLID / KISS Principles